AlexJBustillos/plantparenthood/README.md

     * `POST /plants` - associates plant with user in the database (adds to their list of plants)
     * `DELETE /plants/:id` - removes association of user and plant in the database (removes from list of plants)
     * `GET /plants/search` - runs a query for the plant based on the user's search input
+    * `GET /plants/notfound` - loads 404 page when user searches for a plant that doesn't exist
   * Comments
     * `POST /comments` - adds comment to individual plant
     * `DELETE /comments/:id` - removes comment from individual plant